Silphid/silphid.jekyll/_drafts/2017-12-06-the-chair-is-black.md

 Of course, both the consuming and the implementing entities depend upon the abstraction itself, that is how they can relate.
 However, they don't depend directly on one another.

-In fact, that is precisely what the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) (the fifth SOLID principle) states:
+In fact, that is precisely what the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) states:

 > High-level modules should not depend on low-level modules.
 Both should depend on abstractions.